jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

 uncomment the appropriate lines.

 Finally, wro4j runs in the compile phase so any standard build command like package, install, etc. will trigger it.
-The plugin is in a profile with an id of "minify" so you will want to specify that profile in your maven build.
+The plug-in is in a profile with an id of "minify" so you will want to specify that profile in your maven build.

 NOTE: By default there are turn off tests so you must use the arquillian test profile to run tests when minifying.
 For example: